Melia azedarach: Uses

 The tough five-grooved seeds were widely used for making rosaries and other products requiring beads; however, the seeds were later replaced by plastics.
 The cut branches with mature fruit are sold commercially to the florist and landscaping trade particularly as a component for outdoor holiday décor.
 The fruits may persist for some time prior to shattering off the stem or discoloring, which occurs rapidly after a relatively short time in subfreezing weather.

 In Kenya the trees have been grown by farmers and used as fodder trees.
 The leaves can be fed to cattle to improve milk yields and improve farm incomes.
+The taste of the leaves is not as bitter as that of the leaves of neem (Azadirachta indica).

 In Australia, particularly the suburbs of Melbourne, the tree is often used in nature strip plantings by local councils.
 The councils plant such trees for amenity reasons as well as environmental, social and economic benefits.

 Leaves have been used as a natural insecticide to keep with stored food, but must not be eaten as they are highly poisonous.
 Chinaberry fruit was used to prevent insect larvae from growing in the fruit.
-By placing the berries in drying apples (etc.) and keeping the fruit turned in the sun without damaging any of the chinaberry skin, the fruit will dry and not have insect larvae in the dried apples.
+By placing the berries in, for example, drying apples and keeping the fruit turned in the sun without damaging any of the chinaberry skin, the fruit will dry and will prevent insect larvae in the dried apples.
+A mature tree can yield approximately 15 kilograms of fruit annually.

-A diluted infusion of leaves and trees has been used in the past to induce uterus relaxation.
+A diluted infusion of leaves and trees has been used in the past to induce uterine relaxation.

+The tree's Limonoid contains useful anticancer and antimalarial compounds.